 Comet.
 Bonita Bay acquired Comet from Procter & Gamble in October 2001.
 Comet was originally introduced in 1956 and is one of the most widely recognized household cleaning brands, with an ACV of 99%.
 Comet products include different varieties of cleaning powders, sprays, gels, creams and toilet cleaners, some of which are abrasive and some of which are non-abrasive.
 Comet competes in the abrasive and non-abrasive tub/tile cleaner sub-category of the household cleaning category.
 The tub/tile cleaner sub-category includes abrasive powders and non-abrasive liquids, sprays, creams and gels.
 The abrasive tub/tile cleaner sub-category is Comet's primary market.
-The top three brands in this market are Henkel's Soft Scrub®, Comet and Colgate Palmolive's Ajax®.
-Comet is the number two brand in this sub-category with 29.4% market share behind Henkel's Soft Scrub, which has 44.6% market share.
-The non-abrasive tub and tile cleaner segment is more fragmented and competitive than the abrasive segment and Comet has been attempting to build momentum in its efforts to increase its market share in the non-abrasive tub and tile cleaner segment through focused advertising and promotions, including free-standing insert coupons, hang collar coupons and television advertising.
+The top three brands in this market are Clorox's Soft Scrub®, Comet and Colgate Palmolive's Ajax®.
+Comet is the number two brand in this sub-category with 29.4% market share behind Clorox's Soft Scrub, which has 44.6% market share.
+The non-abrasive tub and tile cleaner segment through focused advertising and promotions, including free-standing insert coupons, hang collar coupons and television advertising.